newpro/snap2.0/care_giver_UI/care_giver_UI_description.md

 The database that is relative to the caregiver's operations, and relative functionalities, are defined as **knowledge base**, and stored as Hierarchical Task Network (HTN) structure.

 #### Primitive Step Representation in HTN

-As a important part of HTN, a primitive step, as the leaf node of the tree, is represent in the following components:
+(This kind of information should be stored in the HSE DB, so after correcting this, attach them to the HSE DB folder.
+We are borrow the expression from other's work, so we need reference.
+Please have a look my modifications and comments.
+Thanks)

-* **Propose**: the propose of the task
+We are using the representation format in SHOP2[1], a powerful HTN planner, to express an operator.
+An operator is an abstraction of a primitive task in the knowledge base.
+An operator contains the following components:
-	* **Action**: the action it should perform
+* **head**: the propose of the task
-	* **Issuer**: the party that should issue this action
+	* **operator's name**: an easy-understanding step name
-	* **Receiver**: the party that received this action
+	* **parameters**: indicates related parties of this step.
+Usually at least includes the object that issue this action, and the object received this action. (::::here the parameter should be a list, not necessarily only two party)
 * **Precondition List**: a list of conditions that should fit before perform this action
 	* Can be "and" or "or" relationship between conditions
-	* One condition can be one of the following types:
+	* One condition can be one of the following types: (good summary.
+But it might be not limited to those three.
+Anyway, you can keep it as now.
+If we encouter other formats, we can add them into here.)
 		* **Location Condition**:
 			* **Preposition**: a word to represent the location relationship
 			* **Object**: the object it should locate